 The core consists of your abdominal muscles, back muscles, and the hip and pelvic muscles.
 Every movement that your body makes is generated from this area.
 The core acts as your body’s stabilizer, protects the spine, and works during just about every physical task.
 Everything from putting an item on a shelf, bending down to pick up something, or just walking down the hallway uses core muscles.

-As the daughter or son of an elderly parent, you hope that your mom and dad stays in the best shape possible.
+When caring for a senior, your hope is that they stay in the best shape possible.
 Suggesting a few core exercises is a great idea.
 Let’s take a closer look at why core strengthening is so important, as well as the best core exercises for seniors.
-As long as they are physically capable, your parent can implement these core exercises into a regular wellness routine.
+If physically capable, these core exercises can be part of a regular wellness routine.

-Exercise of all types has been proven to slow down the aging process, so it’s no surprise that exercise of any kind is an important part of your aging parent’s health.
+Exercise of all types has been proven to slow down the aging process, so it’s no surprise that exercise of any kind is an important part of seniors’ health.
 But core strength plays a crucial role in the bigger picture.
 Here are the major health benefits of improved core strength for seniors:

 - Improved balance and stability.
 Because the core muscles support the spine, which is important for balance and stability, having a strong core is a great way for your mom or dad to have better balance.
 This makes for more confident and controlled movements of all types.

 - Reduced risk of injury.
 Thanks to the improvement in balance and stability, there is an overall lower risk of injury in seniors with strong core muscles.
 As you know, preventing an injury ahead of time is far preferable to healing from one after it’s happened.
 Exercising the core is also helpful for improving range of motion, further reducing the risk of injuries.